erwald/blog/posts/decomposition-and-problem-solving.md

 1. Any problem has a set of possible solutions and non-solutions – this is the **search space**.
 When trying to solve a problem, we are searching this space for promising solutions.
 2. The size of a problem's search space is the product of the sizes of the subproblems' search spaces.
-3. Therefore, decomposing the problem will result in a non-linear reduction in the size of the spaces we search in.
+3. Therefore, decomposing the problem will result in a non-linear reduction in size of the spaces we search in.

 I know that sounds abstruse, so here is an example, a basic decision-making problem.
 Say I am trying to pick a restaurant for the anniversary dinner of my wife and myself.
 Suppose there are 7,000 restaurants in Berlin.
 That's a pretty large search space.
 But I can split the problem into three subproblems: